Identification

 The performance area allows students to be measured using rubrics, juried performances (judged items), and/or audio and video tapes.
 Performance can include a variety of items, such as science fair placements, dance auditions, honor bands, or state fair placements.
 Placements must be between the 1st and 3rd place at a regional, state, or national level.
 Local competitions that are only school-wide are not eligible as qualifying evidence.

-Twelve Traits of Giftedness.
-This particular form is posted on the CDE website but very useful for understanding common traits found in gifted students.
-Remember, not all gifted students will display all traits.
+The Twelve Traits of Giftedness form is posted on the CDE website but very useful for understanding common traits found in gifted students.